Disjoint Generation of Synthetic Data: Disjoint generative models

 The proposed disjoint generative models framework offers an alternative route to generating tabular synthetic datasets.
-Instead of using one generative model for the synthesis, DGMs distribute the labour by handling disjoint partitions of variables using different generative model instances and combining the results post hoc (see Figure~\ref{fig:dgm_sketch}).
+Instead of using one generative model for the synthesis, DGMs distribute the labour by handling disjoint partitions of variables using different generative models and/or model instances and combining the results post hoc (see Figure~\ref{fig:dgm_sketch}).

-First, let the initial dataset $\bf X$ be an $(n\times k)$ matrix consisting of $n$ independent observations in $k$ variables, i.e., $\bf X = \{\bf x_1,\bf x_2,\dots,\bf x_k\}$.
-Allocate $\bf X$ into the required number of column-wise partitions $n_p$, using some assignment function $\mathtt{r}(\cdot)$ which distributes attributes according to some specifications or by random assignment.
-Next, each dataset partition $d_p$ is handed to a unique generative model instance $\mathtt{G}_p(\cdot)$, which creates synthetic dataset partition $s_p$.
+Let the initial dataset $\bm X$ be an $(n\times k)$ matrix consisting of $n$ independent observations in $k$ variables, i.e., $\bm X = \{\bm x_1,\bm x_2,\dots,\bm x_k\}$, where $\bm x_i$ for $i = 1,2,\dots,k$ is the feature vectors. $\bm X$ is allocated into the required number of column-wise partitions $n_p$, using some assignment function $\mathtt{r}(\cdot)$ which distributes attributes according to some specifications or by random assignment.
+Next, each dataset partition $d_p$ is handed to a unique generative model instance~$\mathtt{G}_p(\cdot)$, which creates a synthetic dataset partition $s_p$.
 Note that in practice, it may be helpful to oversample $s_p$ such that $n<|s_p|$, to ensure enough valid matches are possible in the joining operation.
 As mentioned previously, this paper treats the special case when the joining operation is done using a model for validating joins.
-We define $\mathtt{V}(\cdot)$, the validator model, as an object that assigns a score $z$, of a query point $\bf q$ to be a valid observation.
-In the case where it is a binary classifier, we train $\mathtt{V}$ on $\bf X$ as well as $\bf X' = [d'_1 | d'_2 | \dots | d'_{n_p}]$ where the prime indicates that the partition has been randomly shuffled row-wise independently of the other partitions.
-Artificial labels are assigned accordingly (i.e., $0$ for the random joins $\bf X'$ and $1$ for authentic joins $\bf X$) and used to train the validator.
+We define $\mathtt{V}(\cdot)$, the validator model, as an object that assigns a score $z$ to a queried join $\bm q$ to be a valid observation.
+In the case where it is a binary classifier, we train $\mathtt{V}$ on $\bm X$ as well as $\bm X' = [d'_1 | d'_2 | \dots | d'_{n_p}]$ where the prime indicates that the partition has been randomly shuffled row-wise independently of the other partitions.
+Artificial labels are assigned accordingly (i.e., $0$ for the random joins $\bm X'$ and $1$ for authentic joins $\bm X$) and used to train the validator (see Figure~\ref{fig:jv}).